-By 2030 the Capital’s population is set to reach 10 million.
+By 2030 the capital’s population is set to reach 10 million.
 Its transport system must be ready to service this increasing demand.
-Crossrail is a key part of the UK’s plan to maintain London’s place as a world-class city by supporting considerable growth and maintaining the highest standards in urban transportation.
+This project is a key part of the UK’s plan to maintain London’s place as a world-class city by supporting considerable growth and maintaining the highest standards in urban transportation.

 To build Crossrail sustainably by:

 - Seeking to minimise the impact on the environment and the community throughout construction

 - Ensuring a diverse supply chain benefits from Crossrail work and that materials used on the project are sourced sustainably

 - Providing a legacy of skills, learning, expertise and experience that can be handed on to the next generation of major infrastructure projects

 - Moving a step closer to a more inclusive and safer construction industry

 To design and deliver a world-class railway that can be operated sustainably by: